Have you ever had a teacher confess a sin to you? That happened to me in grade 12:

 “When you were in my class in grade 10, I gave up on you and thought you’d never follow God, but God has really gotten a hold of your life.
 I’m really sorry.”

 I told him it was OK and that I wasn’t hurt at all.
 But that memory makes me think of how limited our vision can be.
 I was a lot closer to the kingdom than he had realized.
 My teachers may have seen an angry, pot-smoking skateboarder, but God saw a teenager about to give his life to Jesus.

-So who are the rough-edged people in your life?
+Are there rough-edged people in your life?
 Have you begun to give up on anyone?
 Why not take time right now to pray for a new set of eyes.
-That person could be at salvation's door.
+That person could be at salvation’s door.
 Could God be inviting you to help them knock?

 Having trouble seeing the spiritual potential in someone you know?
 Fill out our mentor form below to invite someone to join you in prayer for that person!